 View course descriptions for

-DP 644 Production Preparation (1) Offered Fall, Spring.
+DP 644 Production Preparation (1) Offered on campus: Fall, Spring.
 The student will prepare all elements of the production related to costuming, makeup, stage design, lighting, and sound in preparation for his graduate production.

-DP 671, 672, 673 Practicum in Dramatic Production I, II, III (3 each) Offered Fall, Spring.
+DP 671, 672, 673 Practicum in Dramatic Production I, II, III (3 each) Offered on campus: Fall, Spring.
 Students participate in the college production process in a significant area of responsibility.

 DP 675 M.F.A.
 Dramatic Production (3) Offered on campus: Fall, Spring.
 Prereq.: DP 673.
 As the culmination of the program, the student prepares a public, full-length play on a Bible character, missionary, or devoted Christian (historical or modern) under the advisement of the dramatics faculty.
 Following the production, the student will complete a written thesis and successfully pass an oral defense of the production and thesis.